sisaruiz/SafeBiteProject/README.md

 - ~product recommendation~
 - ~user recommendation~

-e. implement queries on mongoDB
+e. implement queries on mongoDB:
+- What are the top 5 products with the highest average ratings in each category(products,users:age,country)?
+- What are the emerging ingredient trends in gluten-free products?
+- Performance analysis of a specific brand in different countries, considering factors like user reviews and likes.
+- Which countries have the highest availability of products with specific certifications (e.g., organic, gluten-free)?
+- Analyze the distribution of ratings given by users over time.
+- How do the sentiments expressed in reviews evolve over time?
+- What are the trending topics in reviews based on keyword frequency?

+f. implement queries on neo4j:

-f. display results of those queries
+g. display results of those queries

-g. make it beautiful
+h. make it beautiful

-h. upload dataset onto virtual machines and make it work
+i. upload dataset onto virtual machines and make it work